Can You Get Disability for a Mini Stroke in New Jersey or Pennsylvania?

 The SSA offers several types of benefits for qualified applicants.
 Most people apply for either Social Security Disability Insurance (SSDI) benefits, or Supplemental Security Income (SSI).
 While both provide benefits to disabled claimants, SSDI requires applicants to have an employment history (measured in “work credits”), whereas SSI is designed for low-income claimants who do not have substantial work histories.

-For a detailed comparison of SSDI and other Social Security benefits, such as widower or widow benefits, contact our disability lawyers for a free consultation about your potential eligibility.
+For a detailed comparison of SSDI and other Social Security benefits, such as widower or widow benefits, contact our New Jersey disability benefits lawyers for a free consultation about your potential eligibility.
 This article will focus on SSDI benefits for mini stroke survivors in Pennsylvania and New Jersey.
 However, our law firm can also assist you with benefits for children, ERISA disability benefits, and other types of benefits.

 How Do You Qualify for Disability?